Reedy is an authorized agent for Herzog's complete line of shut off nozzles.

 Chemical foaming agent provider Reedy International kicks off 2015 with a new name: Reedy Chemical Foam & Specialty Additives.

 "We decided to change our name as we have increased our focus on foaming," Elena Miller, VP of Operations told PlasticsToday.
 "The name goes hand-in-hand with our focus on what chemical foam can do for the industry."

-By introducing his non-toxic, FDA approved chemical foaming and nucleating agents, Mr. Reedy was able to help companies reduce emissions by up to 40%, enabling them to return to full capacity.
+The family-run company celebrated its 25th anniversary in 2014.
+Company founder Michael Reedy introduced to the industry his non-toxic, FDA approved chemical foaming and nucleating agents.
+Reedy was able to help companies reduce emissions by up to 40%, enabling them to return to full capacity.
 They also saw unexpected benefits like less embrittlement, better flexibility, improved surface and lower energy costs.

 Recent emphasis on light-weighting has foaming technologies being explored by all facets of industry.
 Endothermic chemical foaming agents are especially desirable due to low-to-zero impact on the environment.
 Different methods of nucleation to control the cells formation are offered to control cell growth and ultimately part performance.